Access Protection Project

 The new target parcel contains the end of Dancing Bear and middle portion of Red Trail.
 It is owned by TRG, a hedgefund that is more than willing to sell land for a fair price.
 Once the MNRTF gave the thumbs-up to move forward with the alternate plan in late-2019, Grant Township set about completing all of our due dilligence for a second time.
 Two appraisals had to be undertaken to reach a price that reflected all of the properties attributes fairly.
 All the while, 2020's COVID delays slowed the project down significantly nearly every step of the way.

 After many years of plodding forward, backwards, and forwards again, Grant Township was very nearly about to seal the deal once again.
-Unfortunately, in the spring of 2021 newly appointed Grant Township Supervisor Scott Wendt refused to sign the Purchase Agreement to acquire the property and the opportunity was lost.
+Unfortunately, in the spring of 2021 Grant Township's then-Supervisor Scott Wendt refused to sign the Purchase Agreement to acquire the property and the opportunity was lost.
 TRG soon after took the parcel off the market and bundled it with several thousand acres of adjacent land in a package too large for this grant.
 CHTC and its project partners are extremely disappointed at Scott Wendt's short-sighted move away from supporting outdoor recreation.
-We hope that Grant Township is able to find an alternative parcel that fulfills the goals of the project and shows that they are willing to protect public access to trails for the Copper Harbor community.

 The MNRTF grant is still active; however, until an alternative parcel becomes available the project is effectively unable to move forward.
 Scott Wendt abruptly quit from the Supervisor position in June 2022 after attempting to use this grant for other purposes and against the wishes of the community.
 The remaining members of the Grant Township Board are committed to doing what they can to save this project and we are helping them however we can.